Music at Upton Westlea

 We do this by:

 • Taking part in weekly singing assemblies.
 This involves learning upbeat whole school theme based songs and pop songs, old and new.
-Famous composers are incorporated into this.
+Famous composers and musicians are incorporated into this.

 • Having a singing club for children to enjoy.

-• Providing children with atleast 3 opportunities a year to perform altogether (Harvest, Carols by Candlelight and The Summer Carnival).
+• Providing children with opportunities each year to perform altogether (Carols by Candlelight and The Summer Carnival).

 A child who sings.jfif